Postgraduate Funding Opportunities

 Funding available to Postgraduate Research Students

 To be considered for any of the funding opportunities below you will first need to apply for the appropriate research degree in Law, namely the Master of Jurisprudence or Doctor of Philosophy.
 Prospective applicants should discuss their research proposal with a possible supervisor before submitting a formal application.
-The deadlines provided below are for submission of the online application and all supporting documents relating to the relevant funding scheme.
+Deadlines for October 2026 entry will be provided below once they have been confirmed by the funding bodies.

 NINE DTP ESRC Studentships